 - Slower: SUPs are less aerodynamic and generally slower than kayaks, which can make them less suitable for longer trips or getting to your destination quickly.

-Overall, stand-up paddle boards can be a great option for those who want to get a good workout, explore calm waters, and have a portable watercraft that is easy to transport.
+Overall, stand-up paddle boards can be a great option for getting a good workout, exploring calm waters, and having a portable watercraft that is easy to transport.
 It is my personal favorite!

 SUP vs Kayak, Ease of Learning